kineticatat/SpaceMovementVRExplorations/README.md

 And I got the Kinect plugins and unity packages downloaded from here: https://learn.microsoft.com/en-us/windows/apps/design/devices/kinect-for-windows

 For my mocap class I will do some research on cleaning up data soon.
 This will probably require some BVH conversion software, maybe Motionbuilder.
+The perception neuron Axis software has a built in cleanup tools, but also rigging packages such as AutoRigPro for Blender: https://www.blendermarket.com/products/auto-rig-pro

+BVH conversion software:
+BVH Hacker still seems to be used: https://www.bvhacker.com/

 For continued Unity + Space/ Volume explorations, I want to work on a few basic concepts first:
 1. Getting basic raycasting on the mocap suit, and putting that inside a volume to see the connections to space